Ford recalls 870K F-150 pickups in US because parking brakes can turn on unexpectedly

 The company says it doesn’t know of any crashes or injuries caused by the problem.

 Dealers will inspect the rear wiring harness.
-If protective tape is worn through, the harness will be replaced.
+If the protective tape is worn, the harness will be replaced.
 If the tape isn’t worn, dealers will install a protective tie strap and tape wrap.

 Owners will be notified by letter starting Sept.
 11.